geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 And it's like, I upstream it and it works just, it's green and I merge it.
 And it's like, because tensor map exists, right?
-So I think like there's this step that we could take of just removing bufferization and going right away to the, like style of doing the fusion stuff with graph rewrites and grabbing all the UOPs and gathering them?
+So I think like there's this step that we could take of just removing bufferization and going right away to the, like style of doing the fusion stuff with graph rewrites and grabbing all the UOps and gathering them?
 That would just make this problem not exist.
 Is that an option, or do we need to go this half step, dealing with the